Useful command line parameters for PRTG setup

 But sometimes IT Admins don’t want to perform initial auto-discovery.
 They want to install PRTG, create groups and devices manually and structure the device tree based on their needs.
 One of the recommended approaches is to create auto-discovery groups and add only devices that are part of the specific network segment.
 For example, you can create an auto-discovery group named “CCTV IP surveillance” and scan the network IP range where cameras are located, e.g. 172.16.10.100 – 172.16.10.200.
 The best practice is the one that best fits IT Admin´s needs.

-In this post, I´ll show you how to apply command line parameters and manage your installation process in a different way than you might be accustomed to.
+In this post, I´ll show you how to skip auto-discovery via GUI but also how to apply command line parameters and manage your installation process in a different way than you might be accustomed to.

 Please note: This article is provided for your information only and we do not officially support the silent installation of PRTG.
 At the time of this article, the information provided was valid.
 However, changes in the installer software or in PRTG may cause (some) options to not work as expected.